A Certain Scientific Railgun

 A Certain Scientific Railgun (とある科学の, Toaru Kagaku no Rērugan) (Note: Official title is A Certain Magical Index Side Story: A Certain Scientific Railgun (とある魔術の外伝 とある科学の, Toaru Majutsu no Indekkusu Gaiden: Toaru Kagaku no Rērugan).) is a Japanese manga series written by Kazuma Kamachi and illustrated by Motoi Fuyukawa, which began serialization in the April 2007 issue of ASCII Media Works' Dengeki Daioh magazine.
 The manga is a spin-off of Kamachi's A Certain Magical Index light novel series, taking place before and during the events of the main story.
 Seven Seas Entertainment began publishing the series in North America in June 2011.
+The series focuses on Mikoto Misaka and her friends—and the dangerous situations they find themselves in—as they get caught up in the matter of the Level Upper.

 An anime television series adaptation by J.C.Staff aired in Japan between October 2009 and March 2010, followed by an original video animation released in October 2010.
 A second season titled A Certain Scientific Railgun S aired between April and September 2013.
 A spin-off manga series titled A Certain Scientific Railgun: Astral Buddy began serialization in Dengeki Daioh from April 2017 to July 2020.
 A third season titled A Certain Scientific Railgun T aired between January and September 2020.
 A fourth season has been announced.

 Premise

-In the futuristic Academy City, which is made up of 80% students, many of whom are espers possessing unique psychic powers, Mikoto Misaka is an electromaster who is the third strongest of a mere seven espers who have been given the rank of Level 5.
+In the futuristic Academy City, which is made up of 80% students, many of whom are espers possessing unique psychic powers, Mikoto Misaka is an electromaster who is the third strongest of seven espers who have been given the rank of Level 5.
 The series focuses on the exploits of Mikoto and her friends Kuroko Shirai, Kazari Uiharu, and Ruiko Saten, prior to and during the events of A Certain Magical Index.

 Media

 Manga

 A Certain Scientific Railgun is illustrated by Motoi Fuyukawa and started serialization in the April 2007 issue of ASCII Media Works' Dengeki Daioh.
 The first volume was released on November 10, 2007, and as of June 26, 2025, 20 volumes have been published.
+The series will end on March 27, 2026.
 North American publisher Seven Seas Entertainment began distributing the Railgun manga from June 2011.